wincentblack/Ki-Chain_IBC/README.md

-as you see latets block haigh fir node is "latest_block_height":"438129" but testnet is already stopped here: Height 436,471 https://dev.mintscan.io/rizon/validators https://discord.com/channels/846214372874256394/846217951157157888/884701066971742229 I hope this will not be issued, anyway all my posted transactions here were successful
+as you see latets block haigh fir node is "latest_block_height":"438129" but testnet is already stopped here: Height 436,471 https://dev.mintscan.io/rizon/validators https://discord.com/channels/846214372874256394/846217951157157888/884701066971742229 I hope this will not be an issue, anyway all my posted transactions here were successful

+Thanks!